-- 3666 or when the project would improve the water quality by acting as a swale and reducing the amount of pollutants which would enter the Indian River Lagoon, where the placement of a seawall does not disturb existing native vegetation, prohibit the reestablishment of native vegetation is not viable. - b.
-All facilities shall adhere to the provisions for surface water protection per the guidelines set forth in Brevard County Code Section 62-3666.
-The provisions for a shoreline protection buffer established in the Code and Conservation Element (CE) policies include the following: - Class I waters 200 foot buffer Conservation Element Policy 3.2 A - Class II waters 50 foot buffer Conservation Element Policy 3.3 A - Class III waters 25 foot buffer Conservation Element Policy 3.4 A - On lots with unarmored shorelines the waterward extent of the buffer is the mean high water line.
+- Class I waters 200 foot buffer Conservation Element Policy 3.2 A - Class II waters 50 foot buffer Conservation Element Policy 3.3 A - Class III waters 25 foot buffer Conservation Element Policy 3.4 A - On lots with unarmored shorelines the waterward extent of the buffer is the mean high water line.
 On bulkheaded lots, the waterward extension of the buffer is established by the bulkhead line.
 A maximum width of 25 feet or 20% (whichever is greater) may be cleared for access. - 5.
 Powerboat-To-Shoreline Ratios - a.
 Boat Facility Siting Zone A: In Boat Facility Siting Zone A, powerboat siting ratios shall be limited to one powerboat slip per 100 feet of contiguous linear shoreline that is owned or legally controlled by the applicant, as applied to all new and expanding boating facilities.
 Boat facilities in Zone A may qualify for a variance under Section e, Variance Criteria.
 Also, the establishment of new boating research, design, development or manufacturing facilities whose operations include on-water testing of motorized watercraft, are prohibited from locating in uplands within Boat Facility Siting Zone A. - b.
 Boat Facility Siting Zone B (Barge Canal): In Boat Facility Siting Zone B along the Barge Canal (as defined), powerboat siting ratios shall be limited to a 1:100 powerboat-to-shoreline ratio (tied to a parcel's deed).
 Any boat facility, which desires to exceed the 1:100 powerboat-to-shoreline ratio, must acquire additional development rights from other properties, which have linear shoreline parallel to the Barge Canal and adjoin the Port Canaveral control easement.
 Any development rights transferred must be recorded on both the selling and receiving parcels deeds. - c.
 Boat Facility Siting Zone C (Port Canaveral Harbor): In Boat Facility Siting Zone C, there shall be no powerboat-to-shoreline restrictions within the Canaveral Harbor provided current slow speed regulations remain in effect. - d.
-Boat Facility Siting Zone D: The manatee habitat features described in Table 1 below are to be applied in Boat Facility Siting Zone D.

-Manatee habitat feature points per Table 1 shall be determined using the map series and data update schedule identified in Appendix C of this Element and using current site surveys for seagrass.
+Boat Facility Siting Zone D: The map features described in Table 1 below are to be applied in Boat Facility Siting Zone D. Manatee habitat feature points per Table 1 shall be determined using the map series and data update schedule identified in Appendix C of this Element and using current site surveys for seagrass.
 In Boat Facility Siting Zone D, Manatee habitat feature points from Table 1 shall be summed and the sum shall be used in Table 2 below to determine the applicable powerboat-to-shoreline ratio per 100 feet of contiguous owned or controlled linear shoreline.